Ukraine faces power cuts after Russian strikes, more flee Kherson | Headlines

 Ukraine faces power cuts after Russian strikes, more flee Kherson

-Shortly after daybreak on Saturday, officials in regions across Ukraine began reporting strikes on energy facilities and power outages as engineers scrambled to restore the network.
+Shortly after daybreak, officials in a swath of regions reported strikes on energy facilities and power outages as engineers scrambled to restore the network.
 Governors advised residents to stock up on water.
-Parts of Kyiv suffered power cuts into the early evening.
-In one central area of the capital, shops were closed and traffic lights were off.
+Parts of Kyiv suffered power cuts into the evening.
+In one central district, shops were closed and traffic lights were off.

-Presidential adviser Kyrylo Tymoshenko said that as of Saturday afternoon, more than a million people were without power, including 672,000 in the western region of Khmelnytskyi.
-After a first wave of missiles in the morning, air raid sirens sounded again nationwide at 11.15 a.m.
-(0815 GMT).
+"The geography of this latest mass strike is very wide," Zelenskiy said in his nightly video address, citing regions in western, central and southern Ukraine.
+"Of course we don't have the technical ability to knock down 100 percent of the Russian missiles and strike drones.
+I am sure that, gradually, we will achieve that, with help from our partners.
+Already now, we are downing a majority of cruise missiles, a majority of drones."

+Ukrainian forces had downed 20 missiles and more than 10 Iranian-made Shahed drones on Saturday, he said.
+The air force command earlier had said 33 missiles had been fired at Ukraine.
+Eighteen were shot down.

-Ukrainian presidential aide Mykhailo Podolyak said Moscow wanted to create a new wave of refugees into Europe with the strikes, while Foreign Minister Dmytro Kuleba said on Twitter they constituted genocide.
+Ukrainian presidential aide Mykhailo Podolyak said Moscow wanted to create a new wave of refugees into Europe with the strikes, while Foreign Minister Dmytro Kuleba said on Twitter the attacks constituted genocide.
 Moscow has acknowledged targeting energy infrastructure but denies targeting civilians.

-POWER RESTRICTIONS State grid operator Ukrenergo said the attacks targeted transmission infrastructure in western Ukraine, but that supply restrictions were imposed in 10 regions, including in Kyiv.

-Ukraine's General Staff, in its evening report on Facebook, said Ukrainian forces were moving into areas of the region being abandoned by Russian forces.
-"Individual units of Russian occupying forces continue to leave the temporarily occupied territory of Kherson region," the report said.'
+Ukraine's General Staff said Ukrainian forces were moving into areas being abandoned by Russian forces.
+"Individual units of Russian occupying forces continue to leave the temporarily occupied territory of Kherson region," it said in its evening report on Facebook.

 It said Russian forces had left the towns of Charivne on the west bank of the Dnipro and Chkalovo on the east bank and officers and medical staff had been evacuated from the major centre of Beryslav, also on the river's west bank.